 Duelling sword competitions shall be conducted by three or five judges for each bout, who shall be experienced Amateur Fencers, selected from different clubs, if possible, and whose decision shall be final and without appeal.
-Each contestant shall fence a bout with every other contestant for an aggregate of three touches.
+Each contestant shall fence a bout with every other contestant for one touch.
 Each touch shall count as one point.